What Immigrants Need to Know About Renting in Canada Without a Credit History

 Blog Image #1

 No worries.
-To rent a home in Canada without a credit history is possible - but it’s definitely more challenging.
+Renting a home in Canada without a credit history is possible, but it’s definitely more challenging.

 While it’s ideal if you have a credit history, there are some options that you can consider if you don’t.

 The first step towards moving to Canada is to find a place to live.
-Before you can rent a home in Canada, you must fill in an application form and return it to the landlord.
-Most landlords will insist on doing a credit check before they agree to rent a home to you.
+Before you can rent a home in Canada, you must fill out an application form and return it to the landlord.
+Most landlords will insist on checking their credit before they agree to rent a home to you.

-Showing a good credit score can be a challenge if you have only been in Canada for a short while and don’t have a Canadian credit history.
+Showing a good credit score can be challenging if you have only been in Canada for a short while and don’t have a Canadian credit history.

-And it’s a fact that many newcomers are surprised to find that they must have a good credit score to rent a home in Canada.
-It’s also true that many newcomers are unable to meet this requirement.
+Many newcomers are surprised that they must have a good credit score to rent a home in Canada, and many are unable to meet this requirement.

 1. Live with a family member or friend until you can rent a home

 If you are lucky to have family or friends who can accommodate you, use this time to build a credit score.
-Once you have built a credit score, you can then show it to the landlord to prove your ability to rent a home.
+Once you have built a credit score, show it to the landlord to prove your ability to rent a home.

 2. Book temporary accommodation for a few months until you build a credit score